ailinkhoo/CloudDevOps/1_Linux.md

 The common open source languages for application development are:

 - **Shell**: Runned by command line interpreter.
+The shell is basically a program that takes your commands from the keyboard and sends them to the operating system to perform.
 Shell scripts are often used to automate strings of commands
 - **C**: Imperative programming language.
 A basic low-level programming language.
 As an example, you write the code for a web browser.
 You use C to write it.
 You then compile it and you're left with an executable something like Firefox.
 - **Java**: Object oriented general purpose programming language.
 - **Javascript**: HTML, CSS and JavaScript make up the core technologies of the world wide web.
 Most web browsers have a dedicated JavaScript engine for JavaScript execution as it is a technology that enables interactive web pages.